rust-lang/rfcs/text/0000-collection-contains-trait.md

 Of course this basic example can easily be done in any number of ways without `Contains`.

-One example that is too large to implement here, but where not having this can be a pain is optional parser features.
+One example like this, which is too large to implement here, but where not having this can be a pain, are optional parser features.

 ## Example 2: Specifying all basic collection operations